Clarifai/docs/docs/portal-guide/model/agent-system-operators/prompter.md

 ---
-description: Learn about our prompt operators
+description: Learn about our prompt operator
 sidebar_position: 1
 ---